Learn to Skate

 Exercise and enjoyment for the whole family.
 We look forward to providing you with a fun, social, and safe environment to learn and grow!

 ICE EXPLORERS.
 For skaters ages 2.5 - 4 years old.
-Starting with two weeks off-ice before moving to on-ice activities.
+Get ready to put on those skates!
+The first two weeks will be off-ice getting familiar with the ice and skates before moving to on-ice activities.
 The program builds confidence, social skills, and motor development.
 Helmets are required.

-FIRST STEPS: For ages 3 – 6, focusing on agility, balance, and coordination in a fun, safe, play-based environment.
+FIRST STEPS: For ages 3 – 5, focusing on agility, balance, and coordination in a fun, safe, play-based environment.
 Helmets are required.
-Classes offered Sunday, Tuesday, and Saturday.

 BASIC SKILLS: For beginner to mid-level skaters ages 6 – 16.
 Classes teach the FUNdamentals of skating in a positive, social environment to build confidence and coordination.
 Helmets required for skaters under 7.
 Classes run Sunday, Tuesday, and Saturday.